judeter/AFO/README.md

 #### Convergence Rate:
 How many iterations does it take a method to converge?

-Convergance of an algorithum depends on various input.
+Convergence of an algorithum depends on various input.
 Initial point, step parameters, random seeds, etc. Compairing two algorithums with at a single set of values

 Note for "sudo-random" algorithums one is tempted to say that it is nessisary to run multiple time to determine the